 An absolute essential for smart/casual style?
 A plain white t-shirt.
 This is the foundation for a clean, sharp look, and was arguably first made stylish by actor Paul Newman.

 “Don’t overcomplicate it,” Gareth says.
-“A simple V-neck or round neck white tee, combined with well-fitting denim jeans or chinos is a simple classic!”
+“A simple V-neck, round neck white tee or even a polo, combined with well-fitting denim jeans or chinos is a simple classic!”

 The great thing about this wardrobe staple is its versatility.
 You can wear it with a range of trousers styles and colours, but you can never go wrong with a white t-shirt and jeans.
-Complete the look with a nice pair of trainers and some floral socks for a bit of flair.
-Try our Navy & Soft Pink floral or a pair from our Spring Florals collection with Ilaria Urbinati.
+Complete the look with a nice pair of trainers and some great socks.

 You’ll be pleased to know that you can’t go wrong with denim.
 It really is the go-to when it comes to those dressed down vibes.
 And thankfully, styling jeans couldn’t be easier.
 Go with a tee in a solid shade like white, grey and navy, or go a touch smarter with a shirt.
 A linen shirt in white or pale blue is a nice summer piece that will elevate your look with minimal effort but still feels relaxed.
 But key to this look is nailing the fit of your jeans, though.

 “Picking the right denim is all about getting the right fit,” stresses Gareth.
 “It’s so important.
 Slimmer jeans are universally flattering and the ideal choice.
 Avoid both ultra-skinny and slouchy, baggy designs.
 When it comes to the material, go for good quality denim.
 Selvedge style denim always looks good when rolled up – also a great way to show off a bit of your sock style.
 A final tip?
 When you do find a pair of jeans that look and feel good … buy several pairs!”